-I’ve found that blocking time on your calendar is the key to creating a proactive space.
+I’ve found that blocking times on my calendar is the key to creating a proactive space.
 I strongly recommend everyone block non-negotiable “power hours” three times a week where you focus solely on being productive.

 Here are the rules I encourage people to follow when setting power hours:

-- First off, despite the name, I recommend scheduling them for 90 minutes, not an hour.
+- First, despite the name, I recommend scheduling them for 90 minutes, not an hour.
 90 minutes is the magical number you can pay attention to any single task, without having to take a break.